Sona Comstar Ltd – Key Supplier to EV OEMs

-Company Name – Sona BLW Precision Forgings Limited (Sona Comstar)
+Company Name – Sona BLW Precision Forgings Ltd (Sona Comstar)

 1. What is interesting about the stock?

-Electric vehicles (EVs) is the latest buzzword on the internet with various news articles explaining how a bunch of lesser-known brands are disrupting the automobile industry with their innovations.
-Companies like Ather Energy, Okinawa Scooters, Revolt Motors, Ola Electric, Tata Motors etc. are trying to bring about a key change in the mindset of Indian consumers – moving them away from polluting & fuel guzzling traditional IC engine based vehicles to a cleaner & operationally cheaper means of transport.
-This tectonic shift in attitude has happened during the course of Covid-19 pandemic chiefly due to spiraling fuel prices & environmental concerns.
+Electric vehicles (EVs) are the latest buzzword on the internet with various news articles explaining how a bunch of lesser-known brands is disrupting the automobile industry with their innovations.
+Companies like Ather Energy, Okinawa Scooters, Revolt Motors, Ola Electric, Tata Motors, etc. are trying to bring about a key change in the mindset of Indian consumers – moving them away from polluting & fuel-guzzling traditional IC engine-based vehicles to a cleaner & operationally cheaper means of transport.
+This tectonic shift in attitude has happened during the Covid-19 pandemic chiefly due to spiraling fuel prices & environmental concerns.

-Nevertheless, how could these tech entrepreneurs move in to the market with their market ready products so fast?
-The answer lies in the technology partners, which provide the key components like Traction motors, Battery packs etc. One such company is Sona BLW Precision Forgings Limited, that came up with an IPO in June 2021.
+Nevertheless, how could these tech entrepreneurs move into the market with their market-ready products so fast?
+The answer lies in the technology partners, which provide the key components like Traction motors, Battery packs, etc. One such company is Sona BLW Precision Forgings Limited, which came up with an IPO in June 2021.

 Sona Comstar supplies both electrified & non-electrified powertrain components to Original Equipment Manufacturers (OEMs).
-Sona Comstar boasts of a strong global presence, supplying to six of the top 10 global passenger vehicle makers that includes Tesla, Ford, and Renault.
+Sona Comstar boasts a strong global presence, supplying six of the top 10 global passenger vehicle makers including Tesla, Ford, and Renault.

-Sona Comstar’s revenue mix by product comprises of Differential gears (28% of FY21 revenues), Differential Assembly (17%), Micro Hybrid Starter Motors (27%) and Conventional Starter Motors (24%).
-In terms of powertrain, Battery EV segment contributed 14% of FY21 revenue, micro hybrid/Hybrids contributed 27%, Power source neutral contributed 34% and ICE contributed 25% for FY21.
-Further, in terms of vehicle segments of Sona Comstar, Passenger Vehicles (PV) contributed 69% of FY21 sales, Off-highway vehicles contributed 17% and Commercial Vehicle (CV) contributed 14% for FY21.
-However, it is interesting to note that Sona Comstar derives 75% of its revenue from exports.
-It supplies e-axles, BLDC (Brushless Direct Current) motors and motor control units for use in the electric two-wheeler and three-wheeler segment that currently constitutes around 1% of FY21 revenue.
-This figure is poised to explode in coming years as more consumers flock towards owning an EV & is the chief reason behind the rally seen since listing.
+Sona Comstar’s revenue mix by product comprises Differential gears (25% of FY22 revenues), Differential Assembly (27%), Micro/Plug-in Hybrid Starter Motors (26%), and Conventional Starter Motors (17%).
+In terms of powertrain, the Battery EV (BEV) segment contributed 25% of FY22 revenue (vs 14% in FY21), micro-hybrid/Hybrids contributed 26%, and Power source neutral contributed 31% and ICE contributed 18% for FY22.
+Further, in terms of vehicle segments of Sona Comstar, Passenger Vehicles (PV) contributed 68% of FY22 sales, Off-highway vehicles contributed 15% and Commercial Vehicle (CV) contributed 16% for FY22.
+However, it is interesting to note that Sona Comstar derives ~75% of its revenue from exports.
+It supplies e-axles, geartrain components, and traction motors for use in around 30 EV programs globally.
+This figure is poised to grow in coming years as more consumers flock toward owning an EV & is the chief reason behind the rally seen since its listing.

 A strong focus on R&D and an early bet on EVs has allowed the first mover’s advantage.